 Many other companies require a third hand, which we did not want or need.
 Our policy like many others did not cover us for damage caused by named tropical storms (that's hurricanes or something nasty thinking of becoming one) through July to December.
 We had to be south of 12° 40' North during that period, effectively meaning a stopover in either Grenada or Trinidad.
 Alternatively we could have cruised the ABC Islands (Aruba, Bonaire and Curacao) or Venezuela.

-(Note that following hurricane Ivan which devastated Grenada in 2005, this policy has changed in all yacht insurance policies)
+(Note that following hurricane Ivan which devastated Grenada in 2005, this policy has changed in many yacht insurance policies)

 We interviewed several rental agencies before settling on one that we felt had our best interests at heart.
 We finally settled on Town & Country Lettings of Plymouth, particularly liking the selection process that they put prospective tenants through, and the professional manner in which they approached the whole business.
 We have had no problems so far in this area.